strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 ### Never let a lib import from its own Barrel file

-First of all, the javascript modules from a lib should not know what functionality that lib exposes, so it shouldn't know about that lib its barrel file.
+The TypeScript modules within a particular lib should not care what functionality that lib exposes, so it shouldn't use its own barrel file at any point.

 If a module imports something from its own barrel file, it almost always results in circular reference errors.
 Therefore, imports from inside of the module should use relative path imports.